Glynn D. Key Summer Intern Fellowship

 At our core, we are place-based, rooted in our region, and connected with the communities and clients we serve.
 We believe in an equitable and inclusive workplace that reflects the rich racial and cultural diversity of our region and allows diverse perspectives to come to the forefront.
 We approach our work with the highest level of integrity, holding ourselves to high standards with an emphasis on honesty, accountability, and thoughtfulness.
 We value collaboration and camaraderie, realizing we are strongest when we work together and knowing that everyone has a critical role to play.
 We strive for impact through a strategic, bold, pragmatic, and ambitious outlook that is dedicated to achieving powerful results.
 We believe in these values and in the power of SELC.
 We hope you consider joining us.
 Learn more at https://www.southernenvironment.org/.

-SELC plans to commence this hiring process in mid-December 2023 or at the start of January 2024.
-We will update the information on this posting once those details are formalized.
-All applicants must submit a cover letter, resume, writing sample, law school transcript or grade report (with date of birth and social security number redacted), and three references.
-Applicants to the Glynn D. Key Summer Intern Fellowship must also submit a statement of interest (no more than one page).
-The statement of interest should describe an experience working or volunteering to amplify the voice and experience of a historically marginalized community and or/to remedy or prevent an environmental injustice.
+The statement of interest (no more than one page) should describe an experience working or volunteering to amplify the voice and experience of a historically marginalized community and or/to remedy or prevent an environmental injustice.
 How did you meaningfully involve the historically marginalized community and listen to their suggestions in working toward solutions?
 You may also elaborate upon your interest in working at the intersection of environmental law and racial justice.
 If the work included advocacy partnerships, please describe the partners and the community in which you worked or volunteered.
-It may also be personal or academic experiences related to environmental justice as a means to describe interest in environmental justice work.
+You may also share any personal or academic experiences related to environmental justice as a means to describe interest in environmental justice work.

 SELC is an Equal Opportunity Employer committed to fostering an inclusive workplace environment.
 We are eager to welcome new team members who share this commitment.
 We still have much progress to make, but our goal is to create and maintain a staff that, at every level, reflects the rich racial and cultural diversity of the communities where we work and the clients that we serve.
 Persons of all backgrounds—including people of color, women, people with disabilities, veterans, and LGBTQ candidates—are strongly encouraged to apply.